-The College Nurse, Maria Gloag is available to offer confidential advice and support to students and staff of Hughes Hall.
-Maria is available to help with a wide variety of health and welfare needs, ranging from help and advice with minor illnesses and injuries to support for emotional issues.
+The College Nurse, Maria Gloag, offers confidential advice and support to students and staff of Hughes Hall.
+Maria is available to help with health and welfare needs, ranging from minor illnesses and injuries to support for emotional issues.

-If more specialised help or treatment is required, she will help refer you or point you in the right direction whether via your GP, the University Counselling Service or other local services.
-She can also dispense from a range of over-the-counter medicines.
+If more specialised help or treatment is required, she will refer you or point you in the right direction whether your GP, the University Counselling Service or other local services.
+She can also dispense a range of over-the-counter medicines.

 In the UK, a local medical doctor is referred to as a ‘General Practitioner’ – often abbreviated to ‘GP’.